Positive curvature and discrete abelian symmetry: Proof of Theorem

 \subsection{The Proof of Theorem \ref{thm:nover2}}

 We are now in a position to prove Theorem \ref{thm:nover2}, which is an immediate consequence of Theorem \ref{thm:nover2PLUS} below.

-Recall that we set and defined $\delta_J(n)$ to be one for $n \in J$ and zero otherwise.
+Recall that we set and defined $\delta_B(n)$ to be one for $n \in B$ and zero otherwise.
 Theorem \ref{thm:nover2} is a consequence of the following theorem.

 \begin{theorem} Let $M^n$ be a closed, positively curved manifold with $n \geq 2$.
 Assume $\Z_2^r$ acts on $M^n$ and has a fixed point.
-If $r > \tfrac{n}{2} + \delta_J(n)$, then one of the following holds: \begin{enumerate} \item $M$ is homotopy equivalent to $S^n$ or $\RP^n$. \item $M$ is homotopy equivalent to $\CP^{\frac n 2}$, $r = \tfrac{n}{2} + 1$, and $n\not\in J$. \item $M$ is homotopy equivalent to $S^n/\Z_k$ for some $k \geq 3$, $r = \tfrac{n+1}{2}$, and $n\not\in J$. \end{enumerate} \end{theorem}
+If $r > \tfrac{n}{2} + \delta_B(n)$, then one of the following holds: \begin{enumerate} \item $M$ is homotopy equivalent to $S^n$ or $\RP^n$. \item $M$ is homotopy equivalent to $\CP^{\frac n 2}$, $r = \tfrac{n}{2} + 1$, and $n\not\in B$. \item $M$ is homotopy equivalent to $S^n/\Z_{\ell}$ for some $\ell \geq 3$, $r = \tfrac{n+1}{2}$, and $n\not\in B$. \end{enumerate} \end{theorem}

-\begin{proof} We start by making some reductions.
-First, if we can correctly compute the cohomology of the universal cover $\widetilde M$ and the fundamental group of $M$, then the conclusions on the homotopy type of $M$ follow by Theorem \ref{thm:cohomology-to-homotopy}.
+\begin{proof} We begin by outlining the strategy for the proof.
+First, we compute the cohomology of the universal cover $\widetilde M$ and the fundamental group of $M$ and show that it satisfies the hypotheses of Theorem \ref{thm:cohomology-to-homotopy}.
+The conclusions on the homotopy type of $M$ then follow.

 Second, given the homotopy type, we obtain the values for $r$ in Parts (2) and (3) as follows: in Part (2), $r>\tfrac n 2$ combined with the upper bound of Part (2) of Theorem \ref{thm:curvature_free} imply $r = \tfrac{n}{2} + 1$; similarly, for Part (3), $r>\tfrac n 2$ combined with the upper bound in Lemma \ref{lem:Z2MSRlens} gives us $r=\tfrac{n+1}{2}$.